arcticShadow/ticket-repository/README.md

 ## Get it up and running.

+If you using [mise](https://mise.jdx.dev/) already - then this repo will auto install all the tools that you might need to run it. if your not using mise, no worries, keep reading.

-If you have `skaffold` (or install it with `brew install skaffold`) and you have a kubernetes local environment handy, then running `skaffold dev` will build containers and spin up web-app, api and postgres containers in a 'produciton like' environment.
+If you have `skaffold` (or install it with `brew install skaffold`) and you have a kubernetes local (minikube, k3d, docker with k8s enabled etc) environment handy, then running `skaffold dev` will build containers and spin up web-app, api and postgres containers in a 'production like' environment.

 Otherwise the following commands will work just as well.